gu-yaowen/comp-lab-class-2023/Week4/Assignment.md

+# NOTE: the jupyter notebook file is in Analysis folder.
+The figures are in Figures folder.
+Sbatch scripts are in Setup folder.
+The .gro and .mdp files are in the corresponding project's gromacs folder.

 # Assignment for Lab 4

 This week we are going to set up MD simulations and analyze them using CHARMM-GUI.
 CHARMM-GUI is a website developed by the lab of Woonpil Im and others to enable setting up much more complex initial configurations for MD, and generating the input files for different MD engines.